bunop/TSKITetude/README.md

 ├── tests
 ├── TODO.md
 ├── tskitetude
-└── tskit-pipeline
 ```

 * `config`: tskit-pipeline configuration directory
 * `data`: data folder (not tracked)
-* `Dockerfile`: create a docker image with all `TSKITetude` dependencies.
-Required
-  by the pipeline
 * `notebooks`: folder with *IPython notebooks* files
 * `poetry.lock`: managed by Poetry during installation.
 Don't touch
 * `pyproject.toml`: required to manage this project with poetry.
 Dependencies